edimaudo/danio/README.md

 ## The Problem: Operational Friction

-The syndicated loan market is hindered by "dark data" trapped within complex legal agreements.
+The syndicated loan market is hindered by "dark data" trapped within complex financial legal agreements.
 Manual extraction of commercial terms is slow, prone to error, and prevents real-time portfolio analysis.
 This lack of standardization leads to settlement delays and inconsistent risk monitoring.

 ## The Solution: danio

 danio provides a smart system that harmonizes credit agreements into a standardized System.
-By aligning bespoke financial covenants and economic terms, danio transforms a static legal document into a dynamic digital asset.
+By aligning bespoke financial covenants and economic terms, danio transforms a static financial legal document into a dynamic digital asset.

 ### Key Features